colearninglounge/co-learning-lounge/contribution_guidelines.md

 You'll need a [GitHub account](https://github.com/join)!

-1. Access the awesome list's GitHub page.
+1. Access the topic list from GitHub.
 For example: [colearninglounge/co-learning-lounge](https://github.com/colearninglounge/co-learning-lounge)
 2. Click on the `readme.md` file:
 3. Now click on the edit icon.
 4. You can start editing the text of the file in the in-browser editor.
 Make sure you follow guidelines above.
 You can use [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)